 Is Miralax Safe For Children?

-The safety of Miralax is a topic of much debate amongst parents and doctors due to reports of some neurologic or behavioral symptoms in children.
+The safety of pediatric use of Miralax is a topic of much debate amongst parents and doctors due to reports of some neurological or behavioral symptoms in children.

 The FDA has not approved its use in children due to a lack of clinical trials to evaluate its metabolism and safety when consumed for a prolonged period (4).

 Here, it is important to note that not having FDA approval does not mean that the drug is not safe for use.
 Instead, it suggests that the manufacturer has not tested the drug in very large trials on children.
 Many factors determine the FDA approval, such as funding availability and ethical issues while running trials on children (2).

 Dr. Cindy Rubin, a pediatrician and breastfeeding medicine specialist from Westchester, Illinois, says, “Parents often worry about whether Miralax is safe to be given daily.
 Since Miralax is not absorbed into the bloodstream and stays in the gut, it is safe to take it every day.
 That said, if your child needs it every day, you should probably see your pediatrician.”